What Is Teenage Pregnancy?

 Especially for teens who think they can't tell their parents they're pregnant, feeling scared, isolated, and alone can be a real problem.
 Without the support of family or other adults, pregnant teens are less likely to eat well, exercise, or get plenty of rest.
 And they are less likely to get to their regular prenatal visits.
 Having at least one trusted, supportive adult -- someone nearby in the community, if not a family member -- is invaluable in helping them get the prenatal care and emotional support they need to stay healthy during this time.

-If you are a teenager who is pregnant, here is how to ensure a healthy teen pregnancy:
+If you are a teenager who is pregnant, here is how to ensure a healthy pregnancy:

 - Get early prenatal care.
 Call your doctor for your first prenatal visit as soon as you think you might be pregnant.
 If you can't afford to see a doctor, ask your school nurse or counselor to help you find a low-cost clinic and other resources.
 For example, they can help you find state Medicaid or WIC (Women, Infants, and Children) programs.

 - Stay away from alcohol, drugs, and cigarettes.
-These harm a growing fetus even more than they harm a growing teenager.
+These harm an unborn baby more than they harm a growing teenager.
 If you're not able to quit by yourself, ask for help from someone you trust.

 - Take a prenatal vitamin with at least 0.4 mg of folic acid every day to help prevent birth defects.
 Ideally, this should start before you get pregnant.